roboscienceorg/book/source/Preface/index.rst

 Historically, the academic study of robotics has been limited to the Mechanical Engineering or Electrical Engineering departments.
-This makes perfect sence if the target field is manufacturing.
+This makes perfect sense if the target field is manufacturing.
 Often requiring significant power, reliable repetition or precise positioning, these departments focused on machine design, controls and targeted instrumentation.
 Leaving the factory floor, however, requires a great